After you installed the framework, you can start using it in your app by following these steps:

 method to receive notification when audio interrupt is over.

 Keen Research customers have access to Dashboard, a cloud-based tool for development support.
-Using the `KIOSUploader’ class you can set up a background upload thread which will push audio recordings and JSON recognition results to Dashboard for further analysis.
+Using the `KIOSUploader’ class you can set up a background upload thread which will automatically push audio recordings and JSON recognition results to Dashboard for further analysis.

 7. Switching Decoding Graphs

 If your app needs to support multiple decoding graphs you can either dynamically build multiple decoding graphs, or bundle multiple decoding graphs with your app.
-At any time while the recognizer is not listening you can call one of the prepareForListening
+At any time while the recognizer is not listening you can call one of the methods from prepareForListening

 8. Other